 The Faculty Senate at the University of Nevada, Reno is the principle representing body for faculty.
-Its membership is composed of representatives for all academic and administrative major units at the university.
-Senators are elected by faculty in their colleges or units.
-The 2017-18 Senate is comprised of 31 elected Senators who serve three-year terms, representing all colleges and units of the university.
-Senate elections are held in the spring each year and all continuing faculty, except administrators, with at least a .50 FTE are eligible to serve on the Senate.
+The 2018-19 Senate is comprised of 31 Senators who are elected for three-year terms by their respective major unit faculty to represent their interest in shared governance.
+Senate elections are held in the spring each year and all continuing faculty, except chief administrators, with at least a .50 FTE are eligible to serve on the Senate.

 Faculty Senate Services

 The Faculty Senate office offers a variety of services to faculty on request.
 These services include, but are not limited to the following:

 The Senate office can assist faculty in obtaining information about the University.
 Its website includes links to a repository of governing documents, including the Nevada System of Higher Education (NSHE) Board of Regents Handbook and the Code, University/ College/Unit/Department Bylaws and the University Administrative Manual.